arkanayak/search/README.md

     2) API will take a list of queries and k, and return a list of k matching results {id:"string", author:"string", summary:"string", query:"string"} for each query

+* Test cases can be run using: python3 manage.py test

 Model Definitions (search_app/models.py):
 -----------------